-Figures 1 and 2 show curves delimiting the atteignable regions of $(\lambda, q)$ in steady state.
+Figures 1 and 2 show curves delimiting the atteignable regions of (λ, q) in steady state.
 As a means of comparison, the bound on the throughput of an ALOHA scheme with a single power level has been plotted.
-This bound is equal to $\frac{1}{2} \exp(-1)$ .
+This bound is equal to $\frac{1}{2}\exp(-1)$.
 The atteignable region with one power level lies on the left of the dashdotted straight line.
-For two power levels, $(\lambda, q)$ must satisfy the two conditions of Theorem 3.1 and the bound on the obtainable throughput is always larger than $\frac{1}{2} \exp(-1)$ .
-In particular, the point defined by equation (10) appears as the rightmost point on the dashed curve in both figures.
+For two power levels, (λ, q) must satisfy the two conditions of Theorem 3.1 and the bound on the obtainable throughput is always larger than $\frac{1}{2}\exp(-1)$.
+In particular, the point defined by equation (11) appears as the rightmost point on the curve.
 The atteignable region using two power levels lies on the left of the dashed curve.
 It is to be noted that these theoretical results can be applied to any ratio b/a < 1 of the two powers; however, if b/a is too close to 1, then the hypothesis of capture phenomenon becomes questionable.